HackUnit/Data_Analysis_Final_Project_G1/README.md

 #### Map of countries, to discover capacity feature differences:

   * What follows is the final interactive map that provides answers to our second question.
-This of course casts an incredibly large net with only countries removed from the dataset due to these countries having large amounts of data missing.
+This of course casts an incredibly large net with only countries removed from the dataset due to those countries having large amounts of data missing.
 This is due to a variety of reasons usually in the form of civil unrest, military actions or anything else that completely disrupted the country’s economy to the point that no data could be gathered.

   *Please click the Map Image to be taken to Tableau Public which houses the interactive map due to GitHub restrictions* *When hovered over each country shows it's GDP in millions, its Productivity and Technological Capacities.*<br>